How to Sell a Gun in Montana

 [[card_end]]

-Conducting a Private Gun Sale in Montana
+How to Legally Sell a Gun in Montana

 When it comes to private gun sales, Montana does not impose specific regulations.
 However, federal laws still apply, making it illegal to sell a gun to someone who is known or reasonably believed to be prohibited from owning firearms.
 The typical procedure involves meeting in a secure location and exchanging money for the firearm.
 However, it is important to keep in mind that penalties exist for illegal transactions and possessions.